Raman and photoluminescence spectroscopy at PRISM LAB

 Instrumentation and allowed configurations

-The modular system in the laboratory allows to perform micro spectroscopy PL and Raman .
+Horiba modular micro-Raman allows to perform micro spectroscopy PL and Raman.
 With UV excitation (He-Cd 325 nm laser), PL measurements can be performed focusing with 50X LWD and 20X UV lenses in a controlled environment.
-The sources available for confocal Raman measurements are 442nm/532nm and 785 nm.
+Confocal Raman measurements are available with excitation at 442nm and 532nm.
+Horiba LabRam HR micro-Raman allows Raman spectroscopy with light excitation at 633 nm, 785 nm and 20X, 100X objectives.

 Correlative microscopy of a ZnO microwire